programminghistorian/ph-submissions/lessons/json-and-jq.md

   "artist": "Adriaen van Ostade"
 }
 ```

-To learn more about regular expressions, see the Programming Historian lesson ["Understanding Regular Expressions"](http://programminghistorian.org/lessons/understanding-regular-expressions).

 To see other types of rules for `select()`, [consult the full list of jq conditionals and comparisons.](https://stedolan.github.io/jq/manual/#ConditionalsandComparisons)